 Talking about money can be uncomfortable, but you do need to be up front about the costs.
 How much do you need to contribute?
 Does your child need to help with their transportation, meals, activity fees?
 Make sure to have a clear idea what is expected before committing to the trip.

 If the family says not to worry about it, I would always recommend offering to pay for something, even something smaller like a dinner or activity.
 Also, depending on the age of the child, you may want to send a small amount of spending money and tell them it is ok to use it as needed.
+At the very least, send a thank you gift.

-3. Provide any health information for your child
+3. Provide health information for your child

 If your child has food allergies, make sure the family knows how to address these when traveling with your child.
 Make sure they understand how to use an Epi-pen and the steps to take if your child were to have an allergic reaction.
 If your child has asthma, make sure they know how an inhaler works.
 Is your child prone to headaches?
 Be sure to let them know whether or not they can give your child some kind of pain reliever.

-4. Know the trip details, ask for an itinerary
+4. Ask for an itinerary

 In this day and age, it is not unusual to know where are children are most of the time, but ask for an itinerary just in case.
 Ask for the parents’ cell phone numbers and the phone number (and address if it makes you feel better) of where they will be staying.
 Let the family know your plans as well if you will be away from home during that time and make sure they have your contact information as well.